Skip to main content

 • insecticidal soap (M-PedeOG): 1.25 to 2.5 oz/gal water; PHI 0d, REI 12h, Bee: L. Spray to wet all infested plant surfaces.
 May need to make repeated applications.
 For enhanced and residual control, apply with companion labeled insecticide.

-• malathion (Malathion 57 EC): 1 to 2 pt/A for broccoli, Brussels sprouts, cauliflower, cabbage, kohlrabi; 1 to 1.6 pt/A for kale and mustard greens; 1.5 to 1.6 pt/A for collards; PHI 2d broccoli, Brussels sprouts, cauliflower; 7d cabbage, kale, collards, kohlrabi, mustard greens, REI 48h broccoli, Brussels sprouts, cabbage, cauliflower; 24h kohlrabi; 12h collards, kale, mustard greens, Bee: H, Group 1B.
+• malathion (Malathion 57 EC): 1 to 2 pt/A for broccoli, Brussels sprouts, cauliflower, cabbage, and kohlrabi, 1 to 1.6 pt/A for kale and mustard greens, 1.5 to 1.6 pt/A for collards; PHI 2d broccoli, Brussels sprouts, cauliflower, 7d cabbage, kale, collards, kohlrabi, mustard greens, REI 48h broccoli, Brussels sprouts, cabbage, cauliflower, 24h kohlrabi; 12h collards, kale, mustard greens, Bee: H, Group 1B.

 • pymetrozine (Fulfill): 2.75 oz/A; PHI 7d, REI 12h, Bee: L, Group 9A.
 Selective control of aphids including cabbage aphid.
 Translaminar.